green-code-initiative/ecoCode/RULES.md

 ## Refused / Deleted rules

-This table lists rules proposed by the community but refused or/and deleted in ecoCode plugins with the justification.
+This table lists rules proposed by the community but refused or/and deleted in creedengo plugins with the justification.

 | Rule key | Language   | Name                                                  | Description                                                                                                                  | Invalidation                                                                                                                                                                           |
 |----------|------------|-------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|